Pessimism Traps and Algorithmic Interventions: Introduction

 \section{Introduction}

 Studying decision-making under uncertainty has interested scholars in several disciplines, such as psychology, economics, and philosophy.
 In economics, specifically in statistical discrimination, scholars such as \cite{coateLoury} have studied how individuals make decisions, particularly in marginalized communities where societal structures and perceived barriers can impact their choices.
 This often leads to self-censorship or a withdrawal from available opportunities due to a pessimistic outlook.
 The concept of pessimism has also been explored in philosophy, specifically in recent work by \cite{morton2022resisting}. \cite{morton2022resisting}'s research examines the dilemmas faced by individuals belonging to marginalized groups when presented with evidence that diminishes their chances of success.
 As a result, they may rationally choose to redirect their efforts elsewhere to pursue other less valuable alternatives.
-However, this decision only contributes to the pessimistic mindset that influenced it, perpetuating a cycle of limited aspirations and self-doubt. \cite{morton2022resisting} criticizes the simplistic solution of turning towards optimism and proposes a more critical and situational application of optimistic beliefs. \cite{morton2022resisting} characterizes \textit{pessimism traps} as follows: \begin{quote} A \textbf{pessimism trap} \dots is meant to capture how negative beliefs about one’s likelihood of success can play a role in agents pursuing less risky, modest ends instead of ambitious ones, thereby further entrenching the negative evidence that the agent herself and other agents in a similar position face.
-The central idea, however, has broader applicability.
-For example, the agent trying to get back in shape but quitting his exercise regime because he succumbs to the thought that he doesn’t have the self-discipline to follow through is, arguably, falling prey to a pessimism trap.
-In quitting, he provides further evidence that he does not have what it takes, thus confirming his negative self-assessment.
-Though the broader set of cases is interesting in its own right, for this paper, I will focus on those cases in which poverty, prejudice, and discrimination play a role in providing agents with the sort of evidence that would \textit{prima facie} make it \textbf{rational} for them to arrive at the pessimistic beliefs that play a role in thwarting their ambition. \end{quote}
+However, this decision only reinforces the pessimistic mindset that influenced it, perpetuating a cycle of limited aspirations and self-doubt. \cite{morton2022resisting} criticizes the simplistic solution of turning towards optimism and proposes a more critical and situational application of optimistic beliefs. \cite{morton2022resisting} characterizes \textit{pessimism traps} as follows: \begin{quote} A \textbf{pessimism trap} \dots is meant to capture how negative beliefs about one’s likelihood of success can play a role in agents pursuing less risky, modest ends instead of ambitious ones, thereby further entrenching the negative evidence that the agent herself and other agents in a similar position face.
+The central idea, however, has broader applicability.\dots for this paper, I will focus on those cases in which poverty, prejudice, and discrimination play a role in providing agents with the sort of evidence that would \textit{prima facie} make it \textbf{rational} for them to arrive at the pessimistic beliefs that play a role in thwarting their ambition. \end{quote}